flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 - **CoreSystemsManager**: Manages Unity systems (EventSystem, AudioListener)
 - **ParsingControl**: Handles mystery JSON parsing.
 (Component should exist in the scene from start).
 - **NPCManager**: Manages NPC creation and behavior.
 (Component should exist in the scene from start).
-- **CharacterManager**: Manages LLM character creation and interaction.
+- **CharacterManager**: Manages LLM character creation, state, and interaction.
+(Component should exist in the scene from start).
+- **SimpleProximityWarmup**: Manages LLM character warmup/cooldown based on proximity.
 (Component should exist in the scene from start).

 ### Data Model
 - **Mystery**: Core data model containing all mystery information